AgileTrossDev/tps_report/README.md

 This service was intentionally separated from the Django application hosting the query API.
 This follows micro-service design best practices for modularity and allows for a more resillent system with fault isolation.
 This allows for easier scalability and easier deployment in the future.

 ### TODO:
-- Provide Restful API to check health of consumer and manage it configuration and to activate and connect to other streams
+- Provide RESTful API to check health of consumer and manage the configuration to activate and connect to other streams

 ## TPS Project
 Django Application implementing the GraphQL API for query Temperature Measurements stored in the InfluxDB hosted in the timeseries_temperature_db container.

 ### TODO:
 - Connection Pool of InfluxDB Clients to improve performance and reduce overhead.
 (Not an issue yet)
+- Current Temperature and Rolling Average

 ## timeseries_temperature_db
 Container hosting the InfluxDB serving as the backing-store for the system.
-Currently only the Temperature ,measuremeant is stored.
+Currently only the Temperature measuremeant is stored.

 ### Desgin Decision
 The data being processed in this system, time stamped temperature readings, is ideal for a time-series database.
 Although Django does not support Influx natively, it was trivial to connect these two services.